gSchool/ada-developer-skills/07-tooling-and-deployment/intro-to-docker.md

 - Explain what Docker & Containerization are
 - Read a basic Dockerfile
 - Explain what docker-compose does
-- Build a simple Rails app with Docker
+- Build a simple Express app with Docker

 ## What is Docker & Containerization